ElementsProject/lightning/doc/lightningd.8.md

     $ lightning-cli newaddr

 This will provide a native SegWit bech32 address.
-In case all your money is in services that do not support native SegWit and have to use P2SH-wrapped addresses, instead use:
+Alternatively you can generate a taproot address with:

-    $ lightning-cli newaddr p2sh-segwit
+    $ lightning-cli newaddr p2tr

 Transfer a small amount of onchain funds to the given address.
 Check the status of all your funds (onchain and on-Lightning) via